Istanbul: Ethnic and religious groups

 Istanbul has been a cosmopolitan city throughout much of its history, but it has become more homogenized since the end of the Ottoman era.
 The dominant ethnic group in the city is Turkish people, which also forms the majority group in Turkey.
 According to survey data 78% of the voting-age Turkish citizens in Istanbul state "Turkish" as their ethnic identity.

 With estimates ranging from 2 to 4 million, Kurds form one of the largest ethnic minorities in Istanbul and are the biggest group after Turks among Turkish citizens.
 According to a 2019 KONDA study, Kurds constituted around 17% of Istanbul's adult total population who were Turkish citizens.
 Although the initial Kurdish presence in the city dates back to the early Ottoman period, the majority of Kurds in the city originate from villages in eastern and southeastern Turkey.
 Zazas are also present in the city and constitute around 1% of the total voting-age population.

 Arabs form the city's other largest ethnic minority, with an estimated population of more than 2 million.
 Following Turkey's support for the Arab Spring, Istanbul emerged as a hub for dissidents from across the Arab world, including former presidential candidates from Egypt, Kuwaiti MPs, and former ministers from Jordan, Saudi Arabia (including Jamal Khashoggi), Syria, and Yemen.
-The number of refugees of the Syrian Civil War in Turkey residing in Istanbul is estimated to be around 1 million.
+As of August 2019, the number of refugees of the Syrian Civil War in Turkey residing in Istanbul was estimated to be around 1 million.
 Native Arab population in Turkey who are Turkish citizens are found to be making up less than 1% of city's total adult population.
+As of August 2023, there were more than 530,000 refugees of the Syrian civil war in Istanbul, the highest number in any Turkish city.